 - If you are filing an income tax extension, be sure that the Homestead Declaration is filed by the April due date. - Sign the Homestead Declaration at the end of section B on the reverse side of the form. - For declarations received after the April due date, you may receive a penalty of up to 8% of the education tax owed.
-This penalty is assessed by your municipality. - Only one property tax adjustment claim is allowed per household per year.
+This penalty is assessed by your municipality. - Only one Property Tax Credit Claim is allowed per household per year.

-File Your Property Tax Adjustment online through myVTax!
-Learn how to file your Property Tax Adjustment Claim online by viewing our videos and guides at www.tax.vermont.gov.
+File Your Homestead Declaration and Vermont Property Tax Credit Claim online through myVTax!

+Learn how to file your claim online by viewing our videos and guides at tax.vermont.gov.

-Disclaimer: This fact sheet is intended to provide an overview only.
-Vermont tax statutes, regulations, Vermont Department of Taxes rulings, or court decisions supersede information provided in this fact sheet.
+Disclaimer: The information provided here is intended to be an overview only.
+Vermont tax statutes, regulations, Vermont Department of Taxes rulings, or court decisions supersede information presented here.

-Iss.
-06/2014 • Rev. 01/2019 • Pub.
+rulings, or court decisions supersede information presente Rev. 01/2020 • Pub.
 FS-1038